vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 * Build the application with `./gradlew build`
 * Push the application to your TAS environment using `cf push`

-The `cf push` operation will bind the Hello,World! app to the Tanzu GemFire service instance named in your `manifest.yaml` file  and then start the app.
+The `cf push` operation will bind the Hello,World! app to the VMware GemFire service instance named in your `manifest.yaml` file  and then start the app.

  When the app is up and running, the `cf push` command should output information about the app in the terminal.
 One the fields listed will be the `route`.
 In a browser copy and paste the `[route from cf push]/hello`.